qianweicheng/rasa/examples/rasasc/data/nlu.md

 ## intent:how_archive_email
 - how do i archive an email?
 - what to do to archive an email?
+- how do i get to the archives?
+- how do i get to my archived emails?
+- how to open my archives?
+- how do i get a message that has been archive?

 ## intent:how_delete_email
 - how do i delete an email?